CCAC At a Glance

 CCAC students have access to 231 full-time teaching faculty.

 CCAC students have transferred to more than 500 different colleges and universities to continue their education.

-CCAC has program-to-program articulation agreements with the 14 universities in the Pennsylvania State System of Higher Education and has specific articulation agreements with 34 additional colleges and universities that allow CCAC graduates to seamlessly transfer as juniors into nearly 170 programs.
+CCAC has program-to-program articulation agreements with the 14 universities in the Pennsylvania State System of Higher Education and has specific articulation agreements with 37 additional colleges and universities that allow CCAC graduates to seamlessly transfer as juniors into more than 165 programs.3

-CCAC provided training to 5,640 seniors and individuals with special needs.
+CCAC delivered instruction to specialized populations, including 5,966 seniors and individuals with special needs.

-CCAC offered more than 1,280 specialized community education courses and facilitated more than 10,000 registrations.
+CCAC offered more than 1,380 specialized community education courses and facilitated 10,021 registrations.

 Public & Private Funds

 Public: Federal Grants